AnAverageBeing/JavaDeezNuts/README.md

 ## Change port

-do `.server -p 80` to run on port 80 u can also use any other port
+do `./server -p 80` to run on port 80 u can also use any other port